Coquimbo

 Cruz del Tercer Milenio in Coquimbo.

-Coquimbo is a port city, commune and capital of the Elqui Province, located on the Pan-American Highway, in the Coquimbo Region of Chile.
+Coquimbo /es/ is a port city, commune and capital of the Elqui Province, located on the Pan-American Highway, in the Coquimbo Region of Chile.
 Coquimbo is situated in a valley 10 km south of La Serena, with which it forms Greater La Serena with more than 400,000 inhabitants.
 The commune spans an area around the harbor of 1429.3 sqkm.
 The average temperature in the city lies around 14 C, and precipitation is low.

 History

 The area was originally occupied by indigenous people, who used it as a settlement and for fishing purposes.
 The natural harbor in Coquimbo was taken over by Pedro de Valdivia from Spain in 1550.
 In 1879 it was recognized as a town.
+Fort Lambert was built in Coquimbo during the War of the Pacific.

 The city was on the main path of totality of the Solar eclipse of July 2, 2019.

 English settlement

 Coquimbo was first mentioned in the English speaking world when Charles Darwin visited during his voyage on HMS Beagle, stopping in the town on 14 May 1835 describing the town as "remarkable for nothing but its extreme quietness."
 Starting in the mid 1800s tens of thousands of Englishmen moved to Coquimbo establishing a distinct English architectural and culinary legacy.
 English settlement was fueled by the gold and copper industry in the region which peaked in 1860, the same time as the construction of a large English cemetery.